Get-Tony/Ark/README.md

 # Ark

-Ark is a command-line tool for managing multiple AnsibleRunner environments.
+Ark is a command-line tool for managing multiple Ansible Runner projects.

 ## Table of Contents